openiddict/openiddict-core/README.md

   - **Install the latest [.NET Core 3.1 tooling](https://www.microsoft.com/net/download)**.

   - **Have an existing project or create a new one**: when creating a new project using Visual Studio's default ASP.NET Core template, using **individual user accounts authentication** is strongly recommended.
-When updating an existing project, you must provide your own `AccountController` to handle the registration process and the authentication flow.
+When updating an existing project, you must provide your own `AccountController` or use ASP.NET Core Identity's built-in UI to handle the registration process and the authentication flow.

   - **Create a `NuGet.config` file referencing the OpenIddict feed** (at the root of your solution):